brandonhyc/note_collection/基础笔记/HTML_CSS_JS/CSS.md

 * The @charset rule indicates the character set the style sheet uses.
 * The @font-face rule is used to exhaustively describe a font face for use in a document.

-## CSS media type
-To make it possible to define different style rules for different media types all/print/screen/speech
 ```css
 /* When the width is between 600px and 900px OR above 1100px - change the appearance of <div> */
 @media screen and (max-width: 900px) and (min-width: 600px), (min-width: 1100px) {